Luke 21: The destruction of the Temple (verses 20–24)

 He tells them, These things which you see: the days will come in which not one stone shall be left upon another that shall not be thrown down.
 They (whether it be his disciples or his audience more generally) ask when this will be.
 In Mark's account, the question is asked by Peter, James, John and Andrew.

+Luke 21:24 finishes by saying that Jerusalem will be under Gentile control until the "times of the Gentiles" comes to an end.
+Thomas Ice writes that both preterists and futurists believe this passage refers to the destruction of the Second Temple.